 The Board will utilize data provided by the Commonwealth and locally generated data to allow for continuous program improvements.
 Relative data will allow for informed customer choice in considering programs.
 Additional pertinent data from state agencies, especially the Pennsylvania Department of Education data, will be welcomed by the Board.
 SCWDB will increase engagement efforts with the entire workforce system.
-Updating and enhancing SCWDB website and expanding social media usage will allow for further penetration of WDB efforts into the workforce community.
-SCWDB will continue to emphasize and encourage invitations and attendance to all WDB meetings and functions.
+Updating and enhancing SCWDB website and expanding social media usage will allow for further penetration of SCWDB efforts into the workforce community.
+We will also utilize PA Labor & Industry technology and resources available to the SCWDB and its PA CareerLink® offices.
+The SCWDB and the Southwest Corner PA CareerLink® offices will continue to emphasize and encourage invitations and attendance to all SCWDB meetings and functions.
 SCWDB will also widely distribute WIOA publications and information electronically.

 2.4 What are the local levels of performance that have been negotiated with the governor and chief elected officials?

 How will the local board's goals relate to the achievement of these measures?